Christian Brothers Academy (New Jersey): Fall sports

 Rugby formed as a club team in 2011 at CBA, being elevated to varsity status in 2013.
-The team is coached by Patrick Moroney, the head coach of the Monmouth Rugby Club.
+The team is coached by Patrick Moroney.
 In their inaugural varsity spring season, the rugby 15's won the New Jersey High School state championship, finishing up an undefeated season.
 In the fall of 2015, the rugby 7's won their first state championship.
+CBA won the 2024 State Sevens Championship and followed up with New Jersey's first ever undefeated Sevens State Championship in 2025.